Incakujira

 Incakujira (meaning Inca whale) is a genus of rorqual whales that lived during the Late Miocene epoch in what are now the coasts of Peru, about 8 million to 7.3 million years ago.
-It contains two species, Incakujira anillodefuego and Incakujira fordycei.
-The type species, I. anillodefuego, was named and described in 2016.
-The second species was described in 2024.
-All known specimens have been found in the sediments of the Pisco Formation of Peru, which dates to the Late Miocene.
+It contains two species, Incakujira anillodefuego and Incakujira fordycei, both from the Aguada de Lomas locality of the Pisco Formation.
+The type species, I. anillodefuego, was named and described in 2016 while the second species was described in 2024.
+All currently known specimens are immature, representing old calves to subadults, though already of significant size.
+The largest specimen of I. anillodefuego measures a total of 8.25 m while the holotype of I. fordycei, which is skeletally younger, has been estimated to have reached a total length of up to 10.47 m, suggesting that the species may have been larger on average.